bobjrsenior/GC_REL_Patcher/README.md

 **Section Functions**

+The size of a section in bytes

+    sectionSize(uint32_t sectionID) // Implemented

+The absolute offset of a section in bytes

+    sectionOffset(uint32_t sectionID) // Implemented

 Move a section to the end of the rel file

     moveSectionToEnd(uint32_t sectionID) // Implemented

 Resize a section.
-If the filesize needs to grow, the default seek data will be left.
-If the filsize doesn't need to grow, the existing data is used
+No bounds or overlap checking is done

-    resizeSection(uint32_t sectionID, newSize); Resizes the section to the specified file (truncation/zero padding) // Unimplemented
+    resizeSectionUnsafe(uint32_t sectionID, newSize); // Implemented

 Write n-bytes to the specified section at the specified offset